malte-b/musical_env_bike/documentation.md

 We would like to thank Kaffe Matthews and Henrik von Coler for their help and expertise they shared with us.
 Kaffe Matthews inspired and leaded us to the sonic bike topic.
 She provided data and new ideas in several meetings.
 Henrik von Coler was our technical mentor and helped us in multiple meetings to set up the technical framework.

-Thank you, Julia von Thienen for the inspiring lecture and the confidence that we will find a working, exciting project when we ourselves had no ideas yet.

 ### Reference List
 #### Air Pollution